 The most significant terrorist threat comes from international terrorism with its ambitions to mount high impact attacks designed to result in mass casualties.

-The current threat level from international terrorism for the UK is SEVERE.
+The current threat level from international terrorism for the UK is SUBSTANTIAL, an attack is likely.

 Northern Ireland-related terrorism also continues to pose a serious threat.
 Despite a peace process that has been active for several years, dissident Irish republican terrorists have continued to attack economic and political targets.